How to View Your Purchase History in Steam

 - Log into your Steam account.
-We suggest using the Steam client instead of the website.
+We suggest installing and using the Steam client instead of the website.
 Click on the link to download or update Steam.

-- Next, click on your profile in the top-right corner of the Steam Home page.
+- Next, click on your profile in the top-right corner of the Steam Home page and select Account details.

 - Steam will show you your entire purchase history in the next window.